 Update the Support policy to include the new minor/major release date and fill in the blanks for the previous release.
+Update the README.md file badges to point to the correct new release numbers.

 Prepare the release

 Bring your local git clone up to date.